-Ploce is a lovely area in Dubrovnik for couples.
+The Ploce neighborhood is a lovely area in Dubrovnik for couples.
 Wonderful views, finest Dubrovnik hotels, outstanding beaches, Orsula park, a perfect place for a romantic picnic make Ploce couples' favorite place to stay in Dubrovnik.

 A pedestrian-only old town Dubrovnik is surrounded by famed Dubrovnik defensive walls.
 The old town Dubrovnik is Unesco World Heritage Site.

-The old town is small and densely packed with historical stone houses, narrow cobblestone streets, small but lively town’s squares, old port, and a great number of bars, restaurants, souvenir shops, and art galleries.
+The old town is small and densely packed with historical stone houses, narrow cobblestone streets, small but lively town’s squares, an old port, and a great number of bars, restaurants, souvenir shops, and art galleries.

 The main street, Stradun, divides the town into two.
 The east part of the town is hilly, and it involves lots of steps, while the western part of the old town is rather flat.

 This is also where you will find the majority of Dubrovnik's historical attractions.
 The old town is also the best area to stay in Dubrovnik for nightlife.

 You should choose to stay in Dubrovnik old town if you:

 - don’t mind paying extra for the prime location

 - can’t resist all that charm regardless of few drawbacks